Satisfactory Academic Progress (SAP) Components

-Students who fail to meet the SAP standards of a sufficient cumulative GPA (2.0 GPA for undergraduate students and 3.0 GPA for graduate students) and a 67% completion rate after a semester on financial aid warning status are placed on financial aid suspension and immediately lose eligibility for financial aid.
+Students who fail to meet the SAP standards of a sufficient cumulative GPA (3.0 GPA for graduate students) and a 67% completion rate after a semester on financial aid warning status are placed on financial aid suspension and immediately lose eligibility for financial aid.

 Maximum Time Frame Suspension